Winnipeg: Local media

 Television broadcasting in Winnipeg started in 1954.
 The federal government refused to license any private broadcaster until the Canadian Broadcasting Corporation had created a national network.
-In May 1954, CBWT went on the air with four hours of broadcasting per day.
+In May 1954, CBWT went on the air broadcasting four hours daily.
 There are now five English-language stations and one French-language station based in Winnipeg.
 Additionally, some American network affiliates are available over-the-air.

 Law and government

 Since 1992, the city of Winnipeg has been represented by 15 city councillors and a mayor, both elected every four years.
 The present mayor, Scott Gillingham, was first elected to office in 2022.
 The city is a single-tier municipality, governed by a mayor-council system.
 The structure of the municipal government is set by the provincial legislature in the City of Winnipeg Charter Act, which replaced the old City of Winnipeg Act in 2003.
 The mayor is elected by direct popular vote to serve as the chief executive of the city.
 At Council meetings, the mayor has one of 16 votes.
-The city governance functions off the "strong-mayor" model which allows for a "two tiered system" or voting block between the councillors who are on or not on the Executive Policy Committee.
+The city governance functions off the "strong-mayor" model, which allows for a "two-tiered system" or voting block between the councillors who are on or not on the Executive Policy Committee.
 The City Council is a unicameral legislative body, representing geographical wards throughout the city.

-In provincial politics, Winnipeg is represented by 32 of the 57 provincial Members of the Legislative Assembly (MLAs) in the 42nd Manitoba Legislature.
-As of 2019, Winnipeg districts are represented by 15 members of the Progressive Conservative Party, 14 by the New Democratic Party (NDP), and 3 by the Liberal Party.
+In provincial politics, Winnipeg is represented by 32 of the 57 provincial Members of the Legislative Assembly (MLAs) in the 43rd Manitoba Legislature.
+As of 2023, Winnipeg districts are represented by 28 members of the New Democratic Party (NDP), three by the Progressive Conservative Party, and one by the Liberal Party.

-In federal politics, as of 2019 Winnipeg is represented by eight Members of Parliament: four Liberals, two Conservatives and two New Democrat.
-There are five Senators representing Manitoba in Ottawa (plus one seat vacant as of April 2021).
+In federal politics, as of 2025, Winnipeg is represented by eight Members of Parliament: five Liberals, two Conservatives and one New Democrat.
+There are six Senators representing Manitoba in Ottawa.